-9.5.
-Safety equipment and uniforms
+9.5 Safety equipment and uniforms

 Security officer's equipment consists of: communication equipment, vehicles and special equipment devices.
 Special equipment includes: rubber truncheon, helmet, binoculars, whistle, compass, flashlight, safety goggles, safety mask, handcuffs, topographic map and first aid kit.
 Monitors were told that employees in this sector do not have work coveralls or other winter equipment necessary for comfortable work, especially in 12-hour shifts.
 Employees also noted the lack of new communication equipment, means of restraint, pepper sprays, gloves, electric batons.
 Security officers complained of their new truncheons being worse than the previous ones (as noticed during one of the visits), since they are completely rigid and do not flex on impact as the old ones.
 These truncheons can cause serious injuries to prisoners in the event of their use.
 During one of the final visits, officers complained of not receiving any uniforms for years and wearing used police uniforms, combined with their own sweater or worn work sweater, and uncomfortable shoes intended for manual workers, which they receive only once or twice in 6 years.
 Their uniforms looked worn out.
-So It is extremely important that officers be appropriately dressed, as this affects the work efficiency, corresponds to the seriousness of their job and contributes to the establishment of their authority.
+It is extremely important that officers be appropriately dressed, as this affects the work efficiency, corresponds to the seriousness of their job and contributes to the establishment of their authority.

-9.6.
-Application of force
+9.6 Application of force

 n informal interview with AECS employees, monitors mainly received unanimous answers, that force is applied only when necessary and that security officers are generally trained on the use of force.
-However, none of the officers commented on the conduction of trainings, i.e. educational courses on human rights.
-On the other hand, surveyed prisoners stated that AECS officers apply force against them.
-They further noted that they witnessed the use of force by officers against other inmates, and that AECS officers insult and threaten them.
+However, none of the officers commented on the conduction of trainings, i.e.